 Of course, not all of these will make sense given your job, responsibilities, and company culture.

 The key here is to find what works best for you.
 There’s no one-size-fits-all answer for how to be more productive.
 Instead, you need to test, measure, and adjust until you start seeing the results you want.

 Reflection + Action = How to be more productive

+As management consultant Peter Drucker famously wrote: “What gets measured gets managed.”
+And the same goes for your time.
 With 90% of people saying they don’t feel in control of how they spend their day, there’s so much room to optimize.

-So give a time tracker like RescueTime a shot.
 It’s free for basic plans while you can get a 14-day free trial for the full Premium version (including website blocking, unlimited and more in-depth reports, tracking offline time, and real-time alerts on your goals).